 The 960 Site is located just above the 920 Portal on the road to the 1350' level.
 Approximately 10,000 cubic yards of production rock were placed at the site in 1987 and 1988 during development of the 920 Portal and access road to the 1350 level.
 Placement was terminated when signs of slope instability developed below the site.
 Approximately 1000 cubic yards of rock were removed from the site and placed at Site 23 or underground as backfill in 2000.
-Additional material removed in 2003 is discussed below.
+Additional material removed in 2003 and 2004 is discussed below.

 Grid sampling and water monitoring data are consistent with those of earlier reports (KGCMC, 1994 and Shepherd Miller, 2000) indicating that some of the rock is potentially acid generating.
 Intermittent periods of acidification have occurred, although the drainage from the site is currently near-neutral.
 KGCMC applied lime to the site while material was being removed in 2000.
 Higher metal concentrations (e.g. zinc, Figure 2.12) are attributed to influences from localized accumulations of acidic oxidation products.
 The 960 Site is relatively small in extent (1 acre) and drainage flows are low (typically well below 5 gpm).
-Monitoring in Greens Creek below the 960 Site shows some signs of effects from this site or other upgradient sites.
+Monitoring in Greens Creek below the 960 Site shows some detectable signs of effects from this site or other upgradient sites.

 Removal of production rock to underground workings remains the preferred alternative for reclaiming this site.
-The recent development of long hole stopes has provided greater backfill opportunities, and KGCMC removed approximately 10,000 cy of material from the 960 Site and placed it underground in 2003.
-It is estimated that there will be an additional 5,000 cy to be removed in 2004.
-After removal, the site will be recontoured and allowed to regrow native species, and will continue to be monitored for water quality changes.
+The development of long hole stopes has provided greater backfill opportunities, and KGCMC removed approximately 10,000 cy of material from the 960 Site and placed it underground in 2003.
+An additional 5,000 cy of oxidized material and associated underlying soil were removed in 2004.
+The site will be recontoured in 2005 and allowed to regrow native species, and will continue to be monitored for water quality changes.